US to limit immigration arrests at courthouses under Biden - WTMJ

 Immigration and Customs Enforcement agents would no longer be authorized to carry out routine arrests at courthouses, a practice that Homeland Security Secretary Alejandro Mayorkas said discouraged people from attending court hearings and cooperating with law enforcement.

-ICE could make arrests at courthouses in cases involving matters of national security or if the person poses a threat to public safety, if the person is the subject of an active pursuit or if there is a risk the person will destroy evidence in a criminal case, Mayorkas said in a statement announcing the new policy.
+ICE can make arrests at courthouses in cases involving matters of national security or if the person poses a threat to public safety.
+Agents can also apprehend someone who is the subject of an active pursuit or who authorities suspect may destroy evidence in a criminal case, Mayorkas said in a statement announcing the new policy.

-The goal of the new policy, Mayorkas said, is to balance access to the courts with immigration enforcement.
+The goal, Mayorkas said, is to balance the “fair administration of justice” with immigration enforcement.

 “The expansion of civil immigration arrests at courthouses during the prior administration had a chilling effect on individuals’ willingness to come to court or work cooperatively with law enforcement,” he said.

-The new policy is part of a broader realignment of U.S. immigration policy under Biden, whose administration has rolled back some of the more restrictive measures of his predecessor.
-It has retained some policies, including a public health order that authorizes Customs and Border Protection to quickly expel most people trying to cross the border.
+The new policy is part of a broader realignment of immigration policy under Biden, whose administration has rolled back some of the more restrictive measures of his predecessor.
+It has retained some policies, including a public health order that authorizes Customs and Border Protection to quickly expel most people trying to illegally enter the U.S.

-As part of its border enforcement strategy, the administration also announced it would crack down on migrant smuggling with targeted financial and travel sanctions and other enforcement actions against traffickers in a plan dubbed “Operation Sentinel.”
+As part of its border enforcement strategy, the administration also announced it would crack down on migrant smuggling with targeted financial and travel sanctions and other measures against traffickers in a plan dubbed “Operation Sentinel.”

 Under Trump, immigration authorities sparked criticism among advocates and some law enforcement officials with a policy, formalized in 2018, that specifically authorized routine apprehensions at federal, state and local courthouses to make arrests.